 Ghodrati M, Morris AP, & Price NSC (2015).
 The (un)suitability of modern liquid crystal displays (LCDs) for vision research.
 Frontiers in Psychology.
-A comparison of several LCD monitors for their suitability in vision research.
+Provides a comparison of several LCD monitors.

 Wiens et al. (2004).
 Keeping It Short.
 A Comparison of Methods for Brief Picture Presentation.
 Psychological Science.

 Tobias Elze & Thomas Tanner (2009).
 Liquid crystal display response time estimation for medical applications.
 Medical Physics 36(11). ... is on LCD monitor timing.

 Tobias Elze (2010).
 Misspecifications of Stimulus Presentation Durations in Experimental Psychology: A Systematic Review of the Psychophysics Literature.
 PLOS ONE ...
 Check out Fig. 6!